mojofunk/alta-doc/LIBMOJO-TODO.md

 Tests should try to provide full coverage of API

+Test that checks visibility

+Thorough testing of mojo::Typesystem is needed
+Add init/deinit static functions to all "Singleton" classes

 All tests should also test that undo/redo work properly. one way to do that would be to make a copy of an object then change it, check for inequality then call undo and check for equality. also copy the changed state(before undo)